Account Manipulation: Additional Cloud Credentials

 Adversaries may add adversary-controlled credentials to a cloud account to maintain persistent access to victim accounts and instances within the environment.

-For example, adversaries may add credentials for Service Principals and Applications in addition to existing legitimate credentials in Azure AD.[1][2][3]
+For example, adversaries may add credentials for Service Principals and Applications in addition to existing legitimate credentials in Azure / Entra ID.[1][2][3]
 These credentials include both x509 keys and passwords.[1]
 With sufficient permissions, there are a variety of ways to add credentials including the Azure Portal, Azure command line interface, and Azure or Az PowerShell modules.[4]

 In infrastructure-as-a-service (IaaS) environments, after gaining access through Cloud Accounts, adversaries may generate or import their own SSH keys using either the CreateKeyPair or ImportKeyPair API in AWS or the gcloud compute os-login ssh-keys add command in GCP.[5]
 This allows persistent access to instances within the cloud environment without further usage of the compromised cloud accounts.[6][7]

 Adversaries may also use the CreateAccessKey API in AWS or the gcloud iam service-accounts keys create command in GCP to add access keys to an account.
-If the target account has different permissions from the requesting account, the adversary may also be able to escalate their privileges in the environment (i.e. Cloud Accounts).[8][9]
-For example, in Azure AD environments, an adversary with the Application Administrator role can add a new set of credentials to their application's service principal.
-In doing so the adversary would be able to access the service principal’s roles and permissions, which may be different from those of the Application Administrator.[10]
+Alternatively, they may use the CreateLoginProfile API in AWS to add a password that can be used to log into the AWS Management Console for Cloud Service Dashboard.[8][9]
+If the target account has different permissions from the requesting account, the adversary may also be able to escalate their privileges in the environment (i.e. Cloud Accounts).[10][11]
+For example, in Entra ID environments, an adversary with the Application Administrator role can add a new set of credentials to their application's service principal.
+In doing so the adversary would be able to access the service principal’s roles and permissions, which may be different from those of the Application Administrator.[12]

-In AWS environments, adversaries with the appropriate permissions may also use the sts:GetFederationToken API call to create a temporary set of credentials tied to the permissions of the original user account.
-These credentials may remain valid for the duration of their lifetime even if the original account’s API credentials are deactivated.[11]
+In AWS environments, adversaries with the appropriate permissions may also use the sts:GetFederationToken API call to create a temporary set of credentials to Forge Web Credentials tied to the permissions of the original user account.
+These temporary credentials may remain valid for the duration of their lifetime even if the original account’s API credentials are deactivated.[13]

 ID: T1098.001